Find out about the role of a companion worker and how it benefits the life of the person receiving the care at home.

 - Garden maintenance

 - Pet care

 Each range of services for a companion care worker is different.
-For some their job may revolve around providing basic care for their client, for others they may need to place more emphasis on specialist stroke care or cancer care.
+For some, their job may revolve around providing basic care for their client, for others they may need to place more emphasis on specialist stroke care or cancer care.
 Every client is unique in their needs and the care package they have will reflect that.
 In every instance, the carer will only provide the services they are trained to provide.

 Arranging Companion Care

-If you are interested in hiring homecare services, or you want to become a live-in carer, the first step is looking into the services offered.
+If you are interested in hiring homecare services or want to become a live-in carer, the first step is looking into the services offered.
 Speaking to a live-in care agency is a great idea, and reading about live-in care on The Live-in Care Hub or the UK Care Guide is also helpful.
 The more you know, the more informed your decision will be, and the smoother the process will be for you when it comes to the next step.